lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## June 15, 2017

+I could (and perhaps should?) write one R program which will go through both my corpora, save wordclouds and topics etc in the desirable locations

 ## June 14, 2017

 Topic modelling works much better on titles than it had any right to, really!